- Walker 341

 - Ph.D.
 History & Philosophy of Science, Indiana University

 - A.B.
 Mathematics, Vassar College

 With a background in science studies and first-year writing, Dr. Andrew Fiss works at the intersections of technical communication, cultural history, rhetoric, and education.
 He has studied the use of podcasting to improve students' scientific and digital literacies, and his work about humanities approaches to STEM learning has appeared in the journals Science & Education, the History of Education Quarterly, New York History, Peitho, and Configurations.
-His current book project, Performing Math: A History of Communication and Anxiety in the American Mathematics Classroom, investigates the origins of a key issue in contemporary education: pervasive negative attitudes toward math, from anxiety to downright hatred.
+His new book, Performing Math: A History of Communication and Anxiety in the American Mathematics Classroom (Rutgers University Press, expected November 2020), investigates the origins of a key issue in contemporary education: pervasive negative attitudes toward math, from anxiety to downright hatred.
 By looking closely at the formation of the contemporary American higher education system in the nineteenth century, Performing Math not only traces the origins of the current state of affairs but also points to techniques and frameworks that can help make educational change.
 By likening learning math to putting on a show, Performing Math argues that math education can be embodied, creative, and empowering to students.